gamedolphin/gamedolphin.github.com/content/my-setup.md

   comments: true
 ---
 ## Website
 This website is built using [zola](https://www.getzola.org).
 The theme is [no-style-please](https://atgumx.gitlab.io/no-style-please/).
 The fonts are [iosevka](https://github.com/be5invis/Iosevka) variants.
-The colors are from the [nord palette](https://www.nordtheme.com/docs/colors-and-palettes).
+The colors are from the [catppuccin](https://catppuccin.com/).

 On push to master to this [repository](https://github.com/gamedolphin/gamedolphin.github.com/), github actions trigger a zola build and push to the `gh-pages` branch.
 That branch name is special, because it then triggers a github pages deploy action to this website.